 Great as a healthier side dish or as a vegan-friendly main dish with crumbled tofu, our quick quinoa fried “rice” with mixed vegetables comes together faster than waiting for takeout or delivery.
 All that’s standing between you and dinner is 25 minutes and six simple ingredients.
-Head over to Foodal now for the recipe!
+Read more now to get the recipe!

 There’s no need to leave the comfort of your own home when you can whip up the best slow cooker chicken teriyaki after a long day at work.
 The exceptionally flavorful poultry is so juicy, ideal for serving over rice with your favorite vegetables.
 You can skip the restaurant and you won’t regret it.
 Get the recipe now.